priyankabandekar31/Machine-Learning-from-disaster-on-Titanic-dataset/README.md

 **Aim** : To identify and predict from the past data of who is more likely to survive on the titanic by utilizing machine learning algorithms.

+## Conclusion
+A Random Forest Classifer leads with 96% accuracy